-TABLE 3 ATTEMPS TO TRANSMIT SUDDEN DECLINE THROUGH SOIL TO VALENCIA ORANGE ON VOLKAMER LEMON PLANTS POTTED IN THE INDICATED TREATMENT AND EVALUATED ONE YEAR LATER
+TABLE 3 ATTEMPS TO TRANSMIT SUDDEN DECLINE THROUGH SOIL TO VALENCIA ORANGE ON VOLKAMER LEMON PLANTS POTTED IN THE INDICATED TREATMENT AND EVALUATED ONE YEAR LATER affected with "decaimiento repentino" in the field.

 ^zMean separation in columns by Duncan's multiple range test, $P \le 0.05$.